 - Automated.
 This is an unmanned call center type that relies on auto-attendants.
 Companies use this for simple interactions such as helping customers locate store branches or providing appointment reminders, for example.
 Some BPO companies today provide this service alongside their inbound or outbound call center offerings.

 Call centers are categorized depending on where they are based:

 - Onshore.
 A call center that’s located within your country.
 This is a great option if you are concerned about language or cultural barriers.
 Plus, with its proximity to your headquarters, it is easier to train agents and stay on the same page when it comes to customer service protocols.

 - Nearshore.
 A call center located outside of your country but still within the same region.
 This is ideal for companies on a budget as it is still close to your headquarters but labor costs are relatively low.
 This option also allows you to provide bilingual services.

 - Offshore.
 A call center located in more distant regions of the globe such as India and the Philippines.
-Offering the cheapest labor cost among the three categories and is often the preferred option of large corporations.
+Offering the cheapest labor cost among the three categories is often the preferred option of large corporations.

 Primary Functions of a Call Center

 Call centers are often associated with cold calls and conflict resolution.
 In reality, however, these have functions that go well beyond that and offer opportunities to create personalized customer experiences.